 Faculty and staff should ensure all delegation visits are a valuable use of their time and resources, and that prospective partnerships align with UC Berkeley's Principles of International Engagement and Guiding Principles for International Partnerships, considering carefully the value of the visit to UC Berkeley, the public affairs implications, and the potential for reputational risk.
 Faculty or staff interested in hosting senior foreign government officials should be sure to consult the Global Engagement Office as early as possible.

 For assistance in organizing visiting delegations GEO requires:

 - All delegations will need to complete the International Delegation Visit Request Form, which asks for detailed information on the purpose of the visit, background on the home institution, names of faculty and staff that the delegation would like to meet with, and bios for each delegation member.

 - Visit duration ranges from a few hours to a full day.
 The Global Engagement Office does not coordinate multi-day visits.

-- The size of a delegation can range from 1 person to 50 or more people, however, visits are most productive when the group has fewer than 20 people.
-Due to limited meeting space on campus, groups larger than 20 people may not be able to be accommodated.
+- Visits are most productive when the group has fewer than 10-15 people.
+Due to limited meeting space on campus, groups larger than 15 people may not be able to be accommodated.